NehemiahAT/EasyFont/readme.md

 Class/ID:  `capitalize`; Function:  capitalize every word in the text.

 You can also change the text color to any color in the X11 color set and the CSS4 color `rebeccapurple` using EasyFont.
-To do this, you simply make the class or ID of the text you wish to change to a color the color you wish to change it to in all lowercase and with hyphens in place of spaces.
+To do this, you simply make the class or ID of the text you wish to change to a color the color you wish to change it to in all lowercase and with no spaces.